Medication therapy is part of 80% of all treatments, so it's no surprise that it represents a large percentage of ...

 Our Medication Optimization Outcomes

 Now the question remains: does Arine’s approach work?
 Our outcomes answer with a resounding yes.
 One of the exciting things about reaching a milestone like our recent round of funding is looking back on what we’ve been able to achieve up until this point.
-Because of our unique approach to medication management, we’ve made amazing strides:
+Because of our unique approach to medication optimization, we’ve made amazing strides:

 - Healthcare Utilization: Reduced hospitalizations by 40%.